mmw/react-password-strength/README.md

   - Passing in `className` will amend to the existing classes
   - The remaining props will be ignored

+#### defaultValue

+- A default value to set for the password field.
+If a non-empty string is provided the `changeCallback` will be called in `componentDidMount`.

 #### userInputs

 - An array of strings that zxcvbn will treat as an extra dictionary.